ApostolosTsimogiannis/DS.2/Manuals/README.md

 ## General information about the build:

 The DS.2 is a RC helicopter intended for hobbyists with advanced knowledge of assembling helicopters and tool skills to build or adapt parts.
+This manual is not a exhaustive presentation of the build process and good assembly practices and knowledge of RC helicopter assembly are prerequisites for this build.

 The builder must be capable and have the tools to: